 Some Other Notable Places To Visit Should When You Teach English In Thailand

 Explore the alleys and side streets of this old city.
 Chiang Mai is known as one of the cultural centers of Thailand.
 Explore the ancient temples.
 Shop for the lovely handicrafts made by local artisans.
 Enjoy the lovely food, including the Japanese and Burmese restaurants in the area.

 The white expanse of the beaches, the soaring karsts, and the quiet forests of Railay are perfect for a weekend adventure.
 Explore the area on foot, dive into the azure sea, climb up the forbidding limestone cliffs – and watch your weekend pass by in a flash!

 If you are somebody who likes to be away from the maddening crowd, you may be disinclined to visit Phuket.

 Do not make that mistake.
 For all its ‘touristy’ avatar, Phuket is worth a visit.
 There is, of course, the lure of being on vacation in a tropical paradise.
 But you could also explore Phuket’s mangrove forests.
 Or spend a day conversing with the massive residents of the elephant rescue sanctuary.

 International Teachers Experience Who Teach English In Thailand On YouTube

 Do you like the adrenaline rush provided by life in a busy, vibrant city?
 Welcome to Bangkok!

 Are you looking for spiritual rejuvenation?
-Visit the calm monasteries that keep Thailand rooted to its spiritual past.
+Visit the calm monasteries that keep Thailand rooted in its spiritual past.
 Is the sun & the sea a part of your weekend plan?
 Head for the azure seas of Phuket.